mhkeller/layercake.graphics/src/content/guide/02-computed-context-values.md

 }
 ```

-### originalSettings `Object`

-A copy of some of the original properties set on the `<LayerCake>` component.

-Some of these properties get changed by the time they end up on the context object.
-For example, the [x](/guide#x), [y](/guide#y), [z](/guide#z) and [r](/guide#r) properties can be strings or arrays but when they're exposed on the context, they are always a function.
-Sometimes, it's useful to refer to those original props such as in the [Cleveland Dot Plot example](/example/ClevelandDotPlot), which uses the x accessor shorthand of providing a list of keys.

-Or, [xDomain](/guide#xdomain) and the other domain props can be used to set manual limits on the min or max of the domain scale.
-This can be different from what gets set on the context [xDomain](/guide#xdomain) if the prop value contained any `null` values.
-If you want to refer to the original value for any reason, it's set on this object.

-Having access to this field can help you not repeat yourself in specifying things twice or in scenarios where Layer Cake is doing a transformation on that original value, like in accessors or domain inputs, and you want to know about the original value.

 ### width `Number`

 The width of the drawable space for the chart.
 This is the [width](/guide#width) of the parent container taking into account any margin.
+This is also exposed as a variable on the Layer Cake slot so you can access it with `let:width`.

 ### height `Number`

 The width of the drawable space for the chart.
 This is the [height](/guide#height) of the parent container taking into account any margin.
+This is also exposed as a variable on the Layer Cake slot so you can access it with `let:height`.

 ### x `Function`